 - Spondylolisthesis – slippage of one vertebra over another can reduce foraminal space significantly.

-- Spinal injury – a fracture or compression injury can displace the vertebrae, thereby reducing space available for nerve roots to exit the spinal cord.
+- Spinal injury – a fracture or compression injury can displace the vertebrae, thereby reducing the space available for nerve roots to branch off the spinal cord.

-An attempt to manage symptoms associated with foraminal narrowing typically begins with pain medication, exercise, and/or corticosteroid injections.
-If symptoms persist after several weeks of conservative treatment, contact Laser Spine Institute to determine whether a minimally invasive, outpatient procedure known as a foraminotomy may be able to help you rediscover your life without back or neck pain.
+An attempt to manage symptoms associated with foraminal narrowing typically begins with exercise, pain medication and/or corticosteroid injections.
+If symptoms persist after several weeks of conservative treatment, contact Laser Spine Institute to determine whether a minimally invasive, outpatient procedure known as a foraminotomy may be able to help you find relief from neck or back pain.